Posted on

 - property damage.

-Note, though, that a plaintiff is only entitled to compensation in most cases if he/she can show that the defendant acted negligently.
+Note, though, that you are only entitled to compensation in most cases if you can show that the defendant acted negligently.

-“Negligence” means that the defendant breached a duty of care that he or she owed to the plaintiff.
+“Negligence” means that the defendant breached a duty of care that they owed to you.

-This can often be difficult to prove and injured parties should seek the assistance of a skilled personal injury attorney or law firm in these types of cases.
+This can often be difficult to prove, and you should seek the assistance of a skilled personal injury attorney or law firm in these types of cases.

-Personal injury lawyers (like those in San Diego, San Francisco, and Los Angeles) typically provide free consultations and can help injured parties get the compensation they deserve.
+Personal injury lawyers (like those in San Diego, San Francisco, and Los Angeles) typically provide consultations and can help you get the compensation you deserve.

 Legal References: